Alexandre-Neves/LazyGASPI-HS/README.md

 <a id="lgrd"></a>
 #### `LazyGaspiRowData (struct)`
-This is the metadata associated to each row stored in the **server**.
+This is the metadata associated to a row stored by a process or read from a process.

 | Type | Member | Explanation |
 | ---- | ------ | ----------- |